-Our Legacy Enquiries Manager, Mark Allwood, will do his best to help you with any questions you may have.
-Please call him on 01202 663032 or email Mark_Allwood@RNLI.org.uk.
+Our Legacy Enquiries Administrator, Nicky Comber, will do her best to help you with any questions you may have.
+Please call her on 01202 663204 or e-mail her here.

 Absolutely.
 It’s entirely up to you if you wish to share the contents of your Will during your lifetime.
 We will never ask you outright to tell us your wishes, but if you would like to share your intentions we’d love to hear from you, as this knowledge helps us to plan more efficiently for the future.
 It will also give us the opportunity to thank you, and invite you to see how your gift could be used.

 Every gift helps.
 It’s not always possible to give as much as you would like to a charity during your lifetime, and we all have to think carefully about paying for later life.
 After you have provided for those you care for, leaving a proportion of the remainder of your estate is a great way of making a difference to a cause you care about.
 Plus, by leaving a proportion of your estate, you can be sure that whatever happens to the economy, the generous intentions behind your gift will not be affected.